Biogs.com

-Anthony Horowitz's Life
+Anthony Horowitz's Biography

 Prodigious author, Anthony Horowitz was born in 1956 in Stanmore, Middlesex - just north of London.